What is a Rape Kit?

 Case Sample

-In 2017, 24-year-old David was sentenced 20 to 30 years in prison for sexually assaulting a 14-year-old back in 2013, in Calhoun County.
+In 2017, 24-year-old David was sentenced to 20 to 30 years in prison for sexually assaulting a 14-year-old back in 2013, in Calhoun County.
 The evidence pointed to his involvement in other sex crimes resulting in his sentencing as a repeat offender.

 Cost of the Exam